Children's groups

 Dendrochronology

-What's behind this strange word?
-It's a method of dating wood by measuring its growth rings.
-In this workshop, students become dendrochronologists, working with wood cores and light tables!
+What does this strange word mean?
+It is a method used to date wood by measuring its growth rings.
+During this workshop, students become dendrochronologists by handling wood cores and light tables!

 Group size: Up to 15 students